 EU Textile EPR Directive: Extended producer responsibility (EPR) for textiles.

 A key point of the initiative is the introduction of mandatory and uniform Extended Producer Responsibility (EPR) schemes for textiles in all EU Member States.
 This best practice has already had great success in improving waste management in relation to packaging, batteries and electrical and electronic equipment.
 Under the EPR, producers will bear the costs of managing textile waste.
 This will not only create incentives to reduce waste and promote the circular economy of textile products, but also encourage the design of more sustainable products from the outset.
 The level of producer contributions will be adjusted based on the environmental performance of the textiles, a principle known as “eco-modulation”.
+These schemes are to be established within 30 months after the revised directive comes into force.
+Additionally, the fees that producers must pay will be determined based on the circularity and environmental performance of textile products (known as eco-modulation).
+Member states may impose higher fees on companies that engage in fast fashion practices.

 Promoting the collection, sorting and recycling of textiles.